Estimated reading time: 4 minutes

 Subdivision 2.
 Careless driving.
 Any person who operates or halts any vehicle upon any street or highway carelessly or heedlessly in disregard of the rights of others, or in a manner that endangers or is likely to endanger any property or any person … is guilty of a misdemeanor.”

-Reckless Driving requires risk of harm to another.
+Reckless Driving requires risk of harm “to another.”
 But Careless Driving requires only danger of harm to any person, including the driver.
+(This difference makes Reckless, but not Careless, a lesser-included offense of Criminal Vehicular Operation.)

 Makes sense.
 Because if you’ve ever done a track day event, you’ve seen the many safety precautions.
-And racing clubs have their own rules that they enforce.
+And racing clubs have their own rules.
 There are no speed limits on a track.
-So no tickets; and no need for a speeding lawyer, there.
+So no tickets.

-Racing is a fun sport and poses no risk to the public, on an off-road track.
+Racing is a fun sport and poses no risk to drivers on public roads.
 So you won’t need a Reckless Driving Attorney for your track day adventures.

 Emergency defense